What is the H-1B Cap-Gap and How does it affect F-1 Students?

 What do I use to show I have work authorization?

-Current SEVP guidance indicates after the post-completion OPT period expires, F-1 students may use their expired EAD card, updated I-20 reflecting the Cap-Gap extension, and any receipt/approval notices received to verify their employment eligibility and duration of F-1 status.
-In the event the H-1B petition is withdrawn or denied and it is past the post-completion OPT expiration date; contact an International Student Counselor for more information.
+Current SEVP guidance indicates after the post-completion OPT/OPT-X period expires, F-1 students may use their expired EAD card, updated I-20 reflecting the Cap-Gap extension, and any receipt/approval notices received to verify their employment eligibility and duration of F-1 status.
+In the event the H-1B petition is withdrawn or denied and it is past the post-completion OPT/OPT-X expiration date; contact firstname.lastname@example.org for further guidance and a possible appointment with an ISSSO counselor.

 Can I travel if I am on a Cap Gap?